Federal Legislation to Address the Opioid Crisis: Medicaid Provisions in the SUPPORT Act

 Services.
 The most controversial measure in the bill amends the long-standing prohibition against the use of federal Medicaid funds for services in “institutions for mental disease” (IMDs) for nonelderly adults by creating a state option from 10/1/19 to 9/30/23 to cover those services up to 30 days in a year for individuals with a substance use disorder.
 To be eligible to receive federal matching funds, states must meet maintenance of effort and other requirements.
 Proponents of this provision argue that the measure is necessary to enable Medicaid to provide services across the full care continuum, while opponents maintain that states already are covering Medicaid IMD SUD services through waivers.
 CBO estimated a cost of $1.048 billion over ten years for this provision, the single most costly provision in the bill.
 The bill also codifies the Medicaid managed care regulation that allows Medicaid funds for managed care capitation payments that include IMD services up to 15 days per month.

-The SUPPORT Act also requires state Medicaid programs to cover all FDA-approved drugs for medication-assisted treatment (MAT) from October 2020 through September 2025, unless a state certifies to the Secretary’s satisfaction that statewide implementation is infeasible due to provider shortages.
+The SUPPORT Act also requires state Medicaid programs to cover medication-assisted treatment (MAT), including all FDA-approved drugs, counseling services, and behavioral therapy, from October 2020 through September 2025, unless a state certifies to the Secretary’s satisfaction that statewide implementation is infeasible due to provider shortages.
 Most states cover buprenorphine and naltrexone, while fewer cover methadone.
 In addition, the SUPPORT Act extends the 90% enhanced federal match for Medicaid health home services focused on care coordination for beneficiaries with SUD from 8 to 10 quarters for states that elect that option.

 In addition, it creates a state plan option to provide residential pediatric recovery center services to infants with neonatal abstinence syndrome.